 If your account is registered by a confirmed 501(c)(3) organization, you may have the ability to offer full or partial tax deductions to backers.

-UK-based creators: In general, CICs and other UK nonprofits will not be able to offer tax deductions to backers.
+UK-based creators: In general, CICs and other UK nonprofits will not be able to offer tax relief to backers.

 Canada-based creators: Project creators in Canada may be able to offer tax deductible pledges if certain requirements are met (e.g., the funding goes to a registered Canadian charity).